melnik909/you-should-know-css/README.md

 # You Should Know CSS — the list of questions to level up your CSS skill
 CSS is a language with a bunch of topics.
 There is a developer who knows all unlikely.
 Honestly, we don't need to know it to do our job.
 But there is a piece of CSS without that we can't do.
 It is the goal of my questions.

+These questions aren't suitable for beginners.
+You should have at least one year of experience.
+Two years is better.
+This time is enough to understand why I wrote these questions.

 ## What the difference from others
 There is a heap of articles with front-end interview questions that include CSS topics.
 The problem is that 99% of them check terminology or superficial knowledge.
 My questions do a deep dive to check your knowledge about nuances.